 The dry season is the best time to visit this country.
 In particular, December to February are cool months with few rainfall so these are the best months to book your ticket.
-(Take note that December is holiday season, so expect peak rates).
-April to May is the summer time so expect good weather in general, but it also coincides with school break so it’s peak season as well especially in beach destinations.
+Take note that December is holiday season, so expect peak rates.
+April to May is summer time so expect good weather in general, but it also coincides with school break so it’s peak season as well.

 In the recent years, the climate is continuously changing so the seasons may come earlier or later than usual.